meleu/tdd-ruby/hello-world.md

 puts greeter.hello
 ```

-Another Ruby syntactic sugar is that the last evaluated expression of a method is always returned.
+Another Ruby syntactic sugar[^3] is that the last evaluated expression of a method is always returned.
 Therefore the use of the `return` in the last line of that method is unnecessary.

 So, let's clear our code a little more: